trsmith2/ambari-formula/HOWTO.md

 ## Install Ambari on cluster

-- Use github.com/trsmitht/ambari-formulas
+### Prep

+- Put ambari-master entry into all /etc/hosts

+### Run all the salt states

-- Run repos on every node
+- Run repo on every node
 - Run agent on every node
 - Run server on master node
-- Put ambari-master entry into all /etc/hosts

 ## Run ambari-setup